vinodkd/guts/book/01_size.md

 		print "Aquaman"
 		// SLOC: 5

-Assuming the size of the `print` statement was 1 unit, and using (1):
+Assuming the size of the `print` operation was 1 unit, and using (1):

-		size(program1) = sum(size(5 print statements))
+		size(program1) = sum(size(5 print operations))
-		               = 1 + 1 + 1 + 1 + 1
+		               = 1* + 1* + 1* + 1* + 1*
 		               = 5*
 		                 (the * is to remind us that size of print being 1 was an assumption)

-... is 5 units.
+... is 5* units.
 This is sort of similar to counting lines of code and fits our common sense notion that the code is "5 units long" or "5 units tall".

 Would that be long or tall?
 Here's where a little physical analogy might help.

 ![Kid builds a lego tower](lego-tower.jpg "This is your Code")
 ![Kids' lego tower falls](lego-tower-falling.jpg "This is your Code crashing")

 We talk all the time about "building" software and code building has long been equated to piling Lego blocks on top of each other.
 And when heavy code breaks it crashes very similarly to how a heavy lego structure does.
 So let's equate size to height.

-One break from the normal way of using Legos, though: code legos are indeed built one block at a time, but by sticking each block __under__ the one that's already in place, not on top.
+One break from the normal way of using Legos, though: code legos are indeed stacked one block at a time, but by sticking each block __under__ the one that's already in place, not on top.
 That way, program 1 gets built in the order we read it, not from the last statement upwards.

 But that was just a _Sequence_.
 Let's try adding in some ...